rwky/parsedmarc/README.md

 - Optionally send the results to Elasticsearch, Opensearch, and/or Splunk, for use with premade dashboards
 - Optionally send reports to Apache Kafka
+- Optionally write reports to a SQLite database

 ## Python Compatibility